 About Me

 Photography is where all the pieces of my life come together.
 I have always been a shy, reserved person, someone who moved through the world softly.
 The camera became the place where I could finally be seen without having to speak loudly.
-My work leans toward the things that feel like me: stillness, color, atmosphere, and in moments that hold their own quiet strength.
+My work leans toward the things that feel like me: stillness, color, atmosphere, and moments that hold their own quiet strength.

 I am drawn to beacons of silence and hope — lighthouses and soft horizons — symbols of resilience that stand steady even when everything around them shifts.
 They remind me of the strength it takes to be quiet in a loud world.